-The BTL podcast is hosted by Emmy-winning journalist Barbara Harrison who will journey through centuries of fascinating letters with New York Times bestselling author Andrew Carroll, who has made tracking down and tracing the history of our nation’s war letters his life’s work.
-Twenty years ago, Andrew Carroll launched a national, nonprofit initiative with a mission “to seek out and preserve America’s war letters.”
-Since that time, Americans have shared nearly 150,000 correspondences with Andy from every conflict in U.S. history, including handwritten missives penned during the Revolution up to emails from Iraq and Afghanistan.
+The BTL podcast is hosted by Emmy-winning journalist Barbara Harrison, who explores centuries of extraordinary letters with New York Times bestselling author Andy Carroll, who has made saving our nation’s war letters his life’s work.
+More than twenty years ago, Andy launched a national, nonprofit initiative with a mission “to seek out and preserve America’s war letters.”
+Since that time, Americans have shared with Andy and the organization he founded — the Center for American War Letters at Chapman University — an estimated 150,000 correspondences from every conflict in U.S. history, including handwritten missives penned during the Revolution up to emails from Iraq and Afghanistan.
 The project is ongoing, so new correspondences continue to come in.

-Andy will share intriguing information about the letters featured in each podcast, putting them into context – e.g., which wars they’re from, who the letter writers are and what happened after the letters were posted.
-Thanks to the generosity of Simon & Schuster’s donation of 12 hours of audible recordings from two of Andy’s books, listeners will hear the letters (sometimes heart-breaking and sometimes truly hilarious) voiced by A-list actors and other famous individuals including Tom Brokaw, Rob Lowe, Joan Allen, Julianna Margulies, Oliver Platt, Martha Plimpton, Stanley Tucci, Hank Williams Jr., B.D.
-Wong, Noah Wyle, David Straitharn, Adam West, Rryan Cranston, Giovanni Ribisi and Kurt Vonnegut Jr.
+Throughout the podcasts, Andy shares with Barbara and their listeners fascinating information about the letters featured and heard in each episode, putting them into context – e.g., which wars they’re from, who the letter writers are, and what happened after the letters were posted.
+Thanks to the generosity of Simon & Schuster’s donation of recordings from the audio versions of two of Andy’s books, listeners will hear the letters (sometimes heart-breaking and sometimes truly hilarious) voiced by A-list actors and other famous individuals including Tom Brokaw, Rob Lowe, Joan Allen, Julianna Margulies, Oliver Platt, Martha Plimpton, Stanley Tucci, Hank Williams Jr., B.D.
+Wong, Noah Wyle, David Straitharn, Adam West, Giovanni Ribisi, and Kurt Vonnegut Jr.

 Two episodes are produced each month.
 Learn about upcoming episodes below.